RyanClementsHax/notes/languages/javascript/javascript.md

 - not supported by all browsers and CANNOT be polyfilled
 - normal maps will hold on to strong references of objects thus preventing them from being garbage collected
 - this map holds a weak reference allowing for the map's hold on the object to not be counted towards garbage collection

+## Logging
+- `console.log` is synchronous so consider using a different logging solution for something in a production app